Queens' College Library

 Searching student library books/ebooks

 - Use Newton to search all Cambridge libraries via eight different databases.
-Queens' library is in 'Newton: Colleges P-W' (NB like LibrarySearch, Newton does not indicate whether or not Queens' books are on loan).
+Queens' library is in 'Newton: Colleges P-W'.
+This provides a more old fashioned interface which some readers prefer.

 Searching Queens' Old Library collections (early printed books & manuscripts)

-Queens' Old Library has not yet been catalogued online, with the exception of its 28 incunables (these can be found on Newton/LibrarySearch/Heritage).
+Queens' Old Library has not yet been catalogued online, with the exception of its 28 incunables (these can be found on Newton/LibrarySearch).
 Further items are being added gradually.

 - Pre 1827 printed and manuscript holdings can be searched using Thomas Hartwell Horne's 3 vol. Catalogue of the Library of St. Margaret and St. Bernard, commonly called Queens' College in the University of Cambridge (London, 1827).
 Copies are held in Queens' and many other research libraries.A digitised copy of Horne's Queens' Library catalogue (in 2 vols.) can be browsed and searched online via the internet Archive: Volume I ; Volume II ; Subject index ; Name Index